nyanpasu64/exotracker-cpp/src/DESIGN.md

 In function signatures, out parameters (mutable references primarily written to, not read from) are placed at the end of the argument list.
 This follows the [Google Style Guide](https://google.github.io/styleguide/cppguide.html#Output_Parameters).

+## GUI settings and sync

+There are two types of persistent settings, saved to disk.

+- Options are set in the options dialog.
+Changes from other program instances are not picked up when you open the options dialog, but when you explicitly press the "synchronize settings" button.
+Changes are written to disk/registry when the dialog is applied or closed.
+- Persistent state items (cursor follows playback, overflow paste) are set in the main window, and written to disk when the program is closed.

+Both types of settings are stored in the application rather than the window.
+That means they're shared among all open tracker windows in a given process.

+If multiple processes are running at once (for example to open multiple app versions at the same time), they will each have their own copy of settings.
+I plan to handle this better than FamiTracker, where the last window to close saves settings, but still not as seamlessly as multiple windows in a single process.
+Instead of overwriting the entire config file each time, I will query the registry or a single config file, possibly using QSettings.

+## GUI app/window objects

+I plan to add an option to open multiple windows linked to a single process, sharing settings.
+This will change the behavior of keys like Ctrl+N, which will create a new module instead of erasing the open one.
+Trying to open multiple instances (even of different versions) will instead spawn a new window in the running process.

+`class GuiApp : public QApplication` stores program-wide variables.

+- Application settings and keybindings, edited through the settings menu.
+- Recent files list.
+- All persistent tracker-window state (like cursor-follow) is stored here.
+If each window had its own settings, we don't know which settings to save when closing the program.

+`class MainWindow : public QMainWindow` stores variables specific to each window (holding a single tracker module).

+- Cursor position
+- Should cursor step distance be owned by MainWindow (which shows it) or PatternEditorPanel (which uses it)?
+- Audio thread handles (RtAudio and synth) will be stored in MainWindow at first.
+If concurrent RtAudio instances don't work properly, I'll move it to GuiApp and only allow one module to play at a time.

+Multi-tab support is not planned at the moment, since the primary purpose of multiple instances is to copy-paste data between modules.
+If I want to later hack in tabs, each tab could have its own MainWindow instance, but acting as a sub-widget in an actual container window.

 ## GUI drawing

 QPainter has a highly imperative/stateful drawing API (`setPen()` and `setBrush()`).